-- The defendant committed a misdemeanor, infraction, or legal act in a way that could cause death while driving a vehicle.
+- The defendant committed a misdemeanor, infraction, or an illegal act in a manner that could cause death while operating a vehicle.

-- During the act and under specific circumstances, he endangered human life.
+- During the act and under specific circumstances, they endangered human life.

 - The driver acted with gross negligence.

 - The act caused the death of another person.